 Relevance and Uses

-Understanding the mathematics between dividend payments and retained earnings will aid an investor or the shareholder to comprehend the short term as well as the long-term goal and the objective of the firm or of the company.
-This dividend equation can also be used to find out the retention ratio of the company.
-When you subtract the dividend payout ratio from 1 you will get the retention ratio which depicts how much company is confident for its future and how much they want to invest.
+Understanding the mathematics between dividend payments and retained earnings will aid an investor or the shareholder comprehend the short-term and long-term goals and objectives of the firm or the company.
+One can also use this dividend to determine the company’s retention ratio.
+When you subtract the dividend payout ratio from 1, you will get the retention ratioRetention RatioRetention ratio indicates the percentage of a company’s earnings which is not paid out as dividends but credited back as retained earnings.
+This ratio highlights how much of the profit is being retained as profits towards the development of the firm., which depicts how much the company is confident for its future and how much they want to invest.